-Applications Approved for Payment in FY 2022 33 Applications approved for payment arose from the member's acts such as theft or conversion, failure to return or accunearned legal fees, and investments or loans with members.
+Applications Approved for Payment in FY 2022 33

+Applications approved for payment arose from the member's dishonest acts such as theft or conversion, failure to return or account for unearned legal fees, and investments or loans with members.

-Applications Denied in FY 2022 25 Application denials are for reasons such as fee disputes, no evidishonesty, alleged malpractice, restitution already paid in attorney client relationship, and other reasons.
+Applications Denied in FY 2022

+Application denials are for reasons such as fee disputes, no evidence of dishonesty, alleged malpractice, restitution already paid in full, no attorney client relationship, and other reasons.